Quantum channels and memory effects: From Memoryless to Memory Quantum Channels

-As already noticed, in the language introduced in Sec.~\ref{sec:semicausal} non-anticipatory channels can be classified as {\em semicausal} with respect to the natural ordering of the channels uses.
-The representation of semicausal channels given in Eq.~(\ref{semilocalizable}) can hence be applied, yielding a representation of non-anticipatory quantum channels where each carrier couples sequentially with a common \textit{memory system} $M$.
+As already noticed, in the language introduced in Sec.~\ref{sec:semicausal} non-anticipatory channels can be classified as {\em semicausal} with respect to the natural ordering of the channel uses.
+The representation of semicausal channels given in Eq.~(\ref{semi-localizable}) can hence be applied, yielding a representation of non-anticipatory quantum channels in which each carrier couples sequentially with a common \textit{memory system} $M$.
 The back-action of $M$ on the message state simulates the memory effects of the transmission.
 Accordingly, all the non-anticipatory CPTP maps can be expressed as

-where for all $j=1,2, \dots, n$, $U_{q_jM}$ is a unitary transformation which describes the coupling of the $j$-th carrier with the memory system $M$, and where $\omega_M$ is some given state of $M$, see Fig.~\ref{figure01} a).
+where for all $j=1,2, \dots, n$, $U_{q_jM}$ is a unitary transformation which describes the coupling of the $j$-th carrier with the memory system $M$, and where $\omega_M$ is some given state of $M$, see Fig.~\ref{figure01}a.
 The unitary transformations $U_{q_jM}$ may in general depend on the carrier label $j$.
-Otherwise, if they are independent on $j$ the memory channel has the additional property of being invariant under translation of the carrier labels.
+Otherwise, if they are independent of $j$ the memory channel has the additional property of being invariant under translation of the carrier labels.
 An explicit proof of Eq.~(\ref{eqn:memory_model_10}) was first given in~\onlinecite{KW05} in the context of quasilocal algebras (see also Appendix \ref{app:algebras}), under the assumption of translational invariance of the noise (more on this will be provided in Sec.~\ref{sec:causal}).
 An alternative proof which doesn't make use of this hypothesis can be found in Appendix~\ref{sec:appendix}.